johnbywater/drops/README.md

   - Drops of feudal or agrarian society
   - Drops of capitalism and privatisation (industrial societies, disciplinary societies)
   - Drops of economic, military, climatic and biodiversity crises (information societies, societies of control)
-  - Drops of sustainable human society and universal approach to social development (DROPS)
+  - Drops of sustainable human society and universal approaches to social development (DROPS)